Why does drawing matter?

-We published a set of four booklets to support the use of drawing in higher education.
+These booklets were written to encourage academic staff to make use of visual approaches in their teaching.
 Each title is addressed to a broad cluster of disciplines and offers a brief introduction to the ways in which drawing and other visual methods may be used to support undergraduate and postgraduate learning and research.

 You can download the booklets via the links below.